Department of Public Health

 HTH 2623.
 Database Management in Community and Public Health.
 (3-0) 3 Credit Hours.

 This course will focus on practical issues in database management.
-Students will learn how to perform basic query and reporting operations, migrate data between various file formats, share data using cloud data management systems such as Dropbox, prepare data for statistical analysis, conduct statistical analyses common in community and public health, perform data quality control and assurance procedures and develop formal documents for reporting outcomes.
-Database management and statistical software such as SPSS, Microsoft Access and SQL will be used.
-(Formerly titled "Applied Technology for Research and Health Education.")
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Students will learn how to perform basic data management tasks, migrate data between various file formats, share data using cloud data management systems, prepare data for statistical analysis, conduct statistical analyses common in community and public health, perform data quality control and assurance procedures and develop formal documents for the presentation of data and analytical results.
+Database management and statistical software, including Qualtrics, IBM SPSS Statics, Microsoft Excel, and R, will be used.
+(Formerly titled "Applied Technology for Research and Health Education").
+Generally offed: Fall and Spring semesters.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 2713.
 Human Disease Etiology, Prevention and Treatment.
 (3-0) 3 Credit Hours.

 An in-depth look at the etiology, prevention, and treatment of communicable and non-communicable diseases afflicting humans.
-Generally offered Fall and Spring.
-Course fees: LRHC $10; STHC $18.
+Generally offered: Fall and Spring.
+Course Fee: LRHC $10; STHC $18.

 HTH 3003.
 Survey of Drugs and Health.
 (3-0) 3 Credit Hours.